Karen Demirchyan: Post-independence politics

+Death

 The alliance won with 43 per cent of the vote and the majority of parliamentary seats.
 Demirchyan was overwhelmingly elected President of the National Assembly in June 1999.
-Four months later, on 27 October, he, Sargsyan and other senior politicians were assassinated in the Armenian parliament shooting.
+Four months later, on 27 October, he, along with Prime Minister Vazgen Sargsyan and 6 other senior politicians were shot and killed in the Armenian parliament shooting at Yerevan.

-Karen Demirchyan is buried at Komitas Pantheon which is located in the city center of Yerevan.
+He was buried at Komitas Pantheon which is located in the city center of Yerevan.

 Personal life

 Demirchyan was married with two sons, one of whom, Stepan Demirchyan, became a politician in Armenia after its independence in 1991.

 Legacy

 A school, metro and a major concert complex are named after Karen Demirchyan in Yerevan.
 He was buried in a decorative tomb at the Komitas Pantheon, a cemetery in Yerevan where Armenia's most prominent artists and musicians have been buried.
 He posthumously received the honorary title National Hero of Armenia.

 A sort of apple, which was planted in the north-western outskirts of Yerevan under his guidance, was named after Demirchyan.